qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - Example

    * - Repeated point
-     - This error happens when a given vertex is repeated.
+     - This error happens when a given node is repeated.
      - .. figure:: img/geos_rep_point.png
           :align: center